v-rgrace/Viva/Viva/glint/setup/id-update.md

 4. To finish the update, select **Confirm Import**.

    > [!IMPORTANT]
-   > To prevent the ID update from cancelling, confirm the import within 60 minutes of receving the **Confirm your Glint file** email.
+   > To prevent the ID update from canceling, confirm the import within 60 minutes of receiving the **Confirm your Glint file** email.

 6. A progress bar at the top of the page shows the status of the update and you receive an email when the file is successfully imported.